Criminal Justice Focus

 Area of study outcomes:

-- Understand the function of the legal system from the civil and criminal justice perspective.
+- Examine the function of the legal system from the civil and criminal justice perspectives.

-- Understand how our criminal justice system evolved and how it functions.
+- Demonstrate understanding of how our criminal justice system evolved and how it functions.
+(GS - Critical Thinking)

 Notes